About Us ( A&G Dent Repair )

 I started working on cars when I was 13.
-My father owned a very successful body shop "Jims Auto Body" for over 15 years.
+My father owned a very successful body shop "Jims Body Shop" for over 20 years.
 When I turned 13 he took me to work with him every summer so I could learn the ins and outs of Auto Body Repair.
 He always told me "Treat the car as if it was my own, quality counts.
 Wouldn't you want your car fixed right?
 If you want the customer to be a repeat customer you need to give them the wow experience, make them #1".
 I've always kept the highest standards of the automotive industry.

 At A&GPDR, we utilize a process known as Paintless Dent Repair (PDR) to remove creases, door dings and hail damage.

 Using specialized tools and training specific to paintless dent repair, we gently massage the damaged area back to its original condition without repainting or using harsh chemicals while still retaining the factory finish.

 With PDR experience dating back to 1999, we always strive to provide the highest quality services and repairs in the industry.